psm1996/MNIST/README.md

-# saurabh
+# MNSIT
-trying first repository
+Applying-Convolutional-Neural-Network-on-the-MNIST-dataset USING Keras